{tocify} $title={Table of Contents}

 If you have a powerful PC than can maintain high FPS, you can try using Nvidia's Fast sync.

-3. Get Used to It
+3. Getting Used to It

 The last thing I would say on how to handle screen tearing is by accepting it (sorry).
 It is what it is, unless you spend some money buying a better monitor with VRR technology.
 Train the eyes and brain to eventually get used to the tearing that it becomes bearable.